-(a) Goal: It is the Board's goal to promote the purchase of services provided by United States companies and employees.

-- (b) Definition: Off-shore services as defined in this policy are services provided from an off-shore location (foreign country).
+- (a) Goal: It is the Board's goal to promote the purchase of services provided by United States companies and employees. - (b) Definition: Off-shore services as defined in this policy are services provided from an off-shore location (foreign country).
 Examples of such services may include, but are not necessarily limited to, customer support service, telemarketing, and financial auditing. - (c) Policy: It is the County's policy to not purchase services from off-shore companies or where company employees are located off-shore.
-Contracts for services shall contain a clause that requires contractors and subcontractors to certify that all work done under such contracts will be performed solely by workers within the United States. - (d) Waiver: The Board may waive this requirement to respond to an emergency where no contractor within the United States is immediately available; or the contract is necessary to provide a unique service that is mandatory and cannot be performed adequately by workers within the United States
+Contracts for services shall contain a clause that requires contractors and subcontractors to certify that all work done under such contracts will be performed solely by workers within the United States. - (d) Waiver: The Purchasing Agent may waive this requirement to respond to an emergency or operational need where no contractor within the United States is immediately available; or the contract is necessary to provide a unique service that is mandatory and cannot be performed adequately by workers within the United States.
+The department will be responsible for disclosure of these circumstances in a subsequent board letter.